fonzcastellanos/scalable-video-codec/README.md

 To see the default values of the options, search for `#default-cfg` in [`encoder_config.cpp`](encoder_config.cpp).
 You'll see some functions containing the default values.

-If the SSE2-based HBMA implementation is being used, then the motion block dimensions and pyramid level count cannot be set and the defautl values are used.
+If the SSE2-based HBMA implementation is being used, then the motion vector block dimensions and pyramid level count cannot be set and the default values are used.

 ### decoder
 The `decoder` reads encoded video from the standard input stream `stdin`.